imbaniac/statistics-api/README.md

 + User authentication (Devise auth token)
 + Basic integration tests

+To run the server locally
+1. Clone or download it.
+2. Run `bundle`
+3. Run `rails s`

 To work with statistics API you should add to your GET request parameter **arr** with sequence of numbers:
 ```
 ?arr=1,2,3,4